maxcrystal/meteor-notes/readme.md

 # Meteor Boilerplate

-Basic react and auth setup.
+Basic react and auth setup with bootstrap4.